diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/views/personal/FinancialGoalsView.tsx.md

-# The Atlas of Financial Goals
+# The Goals

-This is the Atlas of Dreams, the grand registry of the Visionary's most profound and life-altering aspirations.
-These are not mere savings goals; they are quests, epic journeys that will define their future.
-This data is the heart of the Financial Goals view, a space for the collaboration between human vision and artificial strategy.
+These are the stars by which you navigate.
+A goal is not a destination to be reached, but a point of light that gives direction to the journey.
+It is the "why" that fuels the "how."
+To set a goal is to declare your North Star, to give your will a celestial anchor, ensuring that every small tack and turn of the ship is in service of a greater, sacred voyage.

 ---